acecreamu/angularGAN/README.md

-# the page is in the process of filling...

-TBA:

-- AngularGAN code

----
 # Conditional GANs for Multi-Illuminant Color Constancy: Revolution or Yet Another Approach?
 Supporting code to the paper <br>
 [O Sidorov.
 Conditional GANs for Multi-Illuminant Color Constancy: Revolution or Yet Another Approach?](https://arxiv.org/abs/1811.06604)